Level 3: Administrative Controls

 Administrative controls use procedures, training, and work practices to reduce risk exposure.

-[!warning] Least Reliable Alone Administrative controls depend on human behavior and consistent application.
+Administrative controls depend on human behavior and consistent application.
 Should never be sole control where higher-level controls reasonably practicable.

 Types of Administrative Controls